ttrelvik/grafana-vm/README.md

 # Automated Observability Stack on Azure

 This project deploys a complete, production-ready observability stack (Grafana, Loki, Prometheus, Traefik) onto a single Azure Virtual Machine with enterprise-grade authentication through Microsoft Entra ID (Azure AD).
-The entire lifecycle—from infrastructure provisioning to application deployment—is managed through a fully automated, GitOps-centric workflow using Terraform, Ansible, and GitHub Actions.
+The entire lifecycle,from infrastructure provisioning to application deployment, is managed through a fully automated, GitOps-centric workflow using Terraform, Ansible, and GitHub Actions.

 ## 🏗️ Architecture Overview